AlirioLau/metalkit.github.io/_posts/2016-02-08-using-metalkit-part-5.markdown

 ---
 published: true
 title: Using MetalKit part 5
+summary: Introducing 2D/3D transforms - scaling, translation and rotation matrices.
+Using a Model matrix to combine all transforms and sending it to the GPU as a Uniform using a data buffer.
+Introducing argument tables for sending multiple data buffers to the GPU.
+Using the model matrix in the vertex shader for transformations.
 layout: post
 ---
 Last time we described the `graphics pipeline` and the `Metal pipeline`.
 It is time we looked deeper inside the pipeline, and understand how vertices are really processed at a lower level.
 For this, we need to learn a few `3D math` concepts such as __transformations__.